Back to Article

 5 If the coefficient is greyed out it means it is not significant in a model base minus photoperiod.

-6 Models with a tweedie error distribution do not return a residual standard deviation, as a dispersion parameter is estimated instead during modeling.
+6 Models with a tweedie error distribution do not contain a residual standard deviation, as a dispersion parameter is estimated instead during modeling.

 7 These coefficients (Latitude) and random effects (SD Site) come from two respective separate models that did not contain a fixed effect of site.
 If the random site or fixed latitude effect is significant, a value is presented.
 If AIC indicates a significant improvement over the base model (site as fixed effect), it is shown in bold.
 If the base model is significantly stronger, however, values are shown in grey.